SAP-samples/teched2025-DA160/exercises/ex2/README.md

 # Exercise 2 - Administration Tools in SAP BDC Cockpit (10 min)

-In this exercise, we will introduce administrative tools in SAP BDC Cockpit.
+In this exercise, you will be introduced to the administrative tools in SAP BDC Cockpit.

-We have successfully created an SAP BDC formation from our last exercise.
+You have successfully created an SAP BDC formation from our last exercise.
 Now let's explore some administrative tasks in SAP BDC Cockpit.

 ## Exercise 2.1 Hands-on: Log in SAP BDC Cockpit